I’ve taken a similar trajectory with most of the writers and speakers who have been most influential in my life:

 I’ll always remember the first time I read a John Wesley sermon and got a glimpse of what he was trying to say.
 (For what it’s worth, that came years after the first time I read a Wesley sermon.
 Sometimes it takes a few times for an introduction to take.)

 I remember an early phase when I was introduced to Seth Godin and started compulsively e-mailing his posts to people.

 In that introduction phase, there’s a connection and an intrigue.
 There may be points of disagreement, but the way the person has framed their argument, I at least want to know more.
 How is (s)he arriving at such a different conclusion than I am?

-I’ve met some new thinkers who give me the sense that they’re thinking what I’m thinking and seeing what I’m seeing––even in places where it seems hardly anyone else is.
+Some of those I’ve been introduced to give me the sense that they’re thinking what I’m thinking and seeing what I’m seeing – even in places where it seems hardly anyone else is.
 It’s like someone is finally telling me, “You’re not alone…”

 Others give me the sense that they’re way ahead of me.
 They’re introducing me to things I’ve never considered, but now I want to consider those things.
 Or they’re living in a way that seems like they’ve figured something out — or committed to something — that I still don’t have worked out.